An upper bound conjecture for the Yokota invariant

-\begin{prop} Let $\Gamma$ be a graph as in the hypotheses of Proposition \ref{prop:sameinv}; let $t$ be the maximal number of disjoint triangular faces in the truncation of $\overline{\Gamma}$.
-Let $L$ be the link associated to $\Gamma$ by the construction of Proposition \ref{prop:sameinv}, and $E_L$ be its exterior.
-Then $E_L$ contains at most $t+2g-2$ disjoint thrice-punctured spheres. \end{prop} \begin{proof} The reasoning in this proof is similar to the proof of \cite[Proposition 3.4]{CPFM}.
+\begin{prop} Let $\Gamma$ be a graph obtained from the tetrahedron by a sequence of $g-1$ blow-ups of vertices or triangulations of triangular faces; let $t$ be the maximal number of disjoint triangular faces in the truncation of $\overline{\Gamma}$.
+Let $L:=K(\Gamma)$, and $E_L$ be its complement.
+Then $E_L$ contains at most $t+2g-2$ disjoint geodesic thrice-punctured spheres. \end{prop} \begin{proof} The reasoning in this proof is similar to the proof of \cite[Proposition 3.4]{CPFM}.

-Let $P$ be the truncation of $\overline{\Gamma}$; we have seen that $E_L$ is obtained by doubling $P$ along the truncation faces (to obtain a hyperbolic manifold with geodesic boundary $H$) and doubling again along the geodesic boundary.
+Let $P$ be the truncation of $\overline{\Gamma}$; we have seen in the proof of Proposition \ref{prop:volnuovo} that $E_L$ is obtained by doubling $P$ along the truncation faces (to obtain a hyperbolic manifold with geodesic boundary $H$) and doubling again along the geodesic boundary.

 The truncation faces of $P$ can be colored with black and the remaining with white; this way two faces of the same color never share an edge.